How to Start Making Your Own Cold Brew – A Step by Step Guide

 The paper filter method is very popular, especially among drip coffee drinkers, as they already have paper filters in the house.

-The advantage of paper filter cold brewing is that it is cheap.
-The disadvantage is that it is quite awkward to do without the filter misbehaving.
+The advantage of paper filter cold brewing is that it is cost-effective. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines) The disadvantage is that it can be quite awkward to do without the filter misbehaving.

 What you need